 After a short chat with his war veteran grandfather, DDB chief creative officer Damon Stapleton was reminded of how powerful simple language can be.

 In the past, much of the emphasis at advertising awards events has been placed on television advertising on account of the fact that this has traditionally been the area that attracts the biggest chunk of ad spend.
 But as more money shifts to the digital, the categories that have a digital element are attracting more attention.
 One such area is the cyber Lions category, which encompasses branded online, digital, and technological communications.
-StopPress looks at the gold and grand prix winners in this category.

-There were over 40,000 entries to the Cannes Lions this year, and while there is currently much excitement and hedonism in the South of France, there also seems to be a growing sense of cynicism about the importance placed on the awards, with Tom Goodwin's article in the Guardian questioning the industry's reality distortion field and inward-looking nature.
-And for the cynics who think these clever ideas on display are all a bunch of arse that are unlikely to solve real business problems, you'll probably enjoy the Grand Prix Generator.
+There were over 40,000 entries to the Cannes Lions this year, and while there is currently much excitement and hedonism in the South of France, there also seems to be a growing sense of cynicism about the importance placed on the awards, with Tom Goodwin’s thought-provoking article in The Guardian questioning the industry’s reality distortion field and inward-looking nature.
+And for the cynics who think these clever ideas on display are all a bunch of arse that are unlikely to solve real business problems, you’ll probably enjoy the Grand Prix Generator.

 They say the children are our future, which is at times a worrying thought.
 But the way the world is changing, it’s certainly true in advertising and a few of the young’uns from Media Design School have impressed some of the world’s biggest creative brains and made the shortlist of the Future Lions.